Yzette Lanier

 -

-Yzette Lanier, PhD, is an assistant professor at NYU Rory Meyers College of Nursing.
+Yzette Lanier, PhD, is an Assistant Professor at NYU Rory Meyers College of Nursing.
 As a developmental psychologist, her research broadly centers on health promotion and disease prevention in communities of color, with a special focus on preventing HIV/STIs and unintended pregnancy among African American adolescents.
 Using health equity and strengths-based lenses, her research seeks to understand how individual, social, and cultural factors influence adolescents’ sexual decision-making.
-Lanier’s current research examines how adolescent romantic relationships influence sexual behaviors.
+Prof. Lanier’s current research examines how adolescent romantic relationships influence sexual behaviors.
 Her long-term goal is to develop effective developmentally-appropriate, culturally tailored interventions that promote healthy romantic relationships and protective sexual behaviors among adolescents.
 In June 2016, Lanier was awarded $1.2 million from the CDC for HIV behavior intervention based on young black heterosexual couples' dynamics.

 -